muriqui/muriqui.github.io/docs/collections/_experience/wmh.md

   - Citrix
   - Cisco
 ---
-- Lead IT operations for a multi-site cardiology practice with 45 providers.
+- Led IT operations for a multi-site cardiology practice with 45 providers.
 - Deployed NAS and virtualization to improve clinical application reliability.
 - Managed network integration projects following a merger with Spectrum Health.